This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #HallmarkForMom #CollectiveBias

 3- Layer the fashion fabrics right sides together and top with the batting scrap

-4- Sew along all 3 sides, leaving a small gap for turning.
+4- Sew along all 3 sides, with a 1/4″ seam allowance, leaving a small gap (2-3 inches) for turning.
+It’s easiest if you leave this gap in the middle of a side, not near a corner.
 Clip the corners, making sure not to clip through the stitching.

 5- Gently pull the square right side out through the gap, press out the corners with a chopstick and press the opening’s seam allowances back inside.
 Press gently with a presser cloth (any plain light colored fabric scrap will do; the paint can otherwise melt on to your iron) and then topstitch around the edges.
 Tip: if your top and bottom are different colors, use a different colored bobbin thread to keep it all camouflaged.